Zaki-1052/AO3-History-Exporter/README.md

 AO3 may rate-limit requests if you have a very large reading history.
 Tips:
 - Use the pause feature when you notice errors
 - Try running the export during off-peak hours
-- Consider exporting in smaller batches by using pagination
+- Consider exporting in smaller batches every few minutes

 ## Technical Details